upscale-project/sqed-generator/README.txt

 Either of the above variants should result in a generic QED module that is easily customizable.

+Update 2 April 2019:

+We want to eventually combine approaches 1.) and 2.), where the generic QED module is set up following approach 1.) and design specific submodules that have to be hooked up to the generic module are automatically generated from a specification file by approach 2.).

 ---------------------------
 Organization of repository:
 ---------------------------